 Mandy Matney is the news director at FITSNews.
-She’s an award-winning journalist from Kansas who has worked for newspapers in Missouri, Illinois, and South Carolina before making the switch to FITS.
+She’s an investigative journalist from Kansas who has worked for newspapers in Missouri, Illinois, and South Carolina before making the switch to FITS.
 She currently lives on Hilton Head Island where she enjoys beach life.
 Mandy also hosts the Murdaugh Murders podcast.
 Want to contact Mandy?
 Send your story ideas, comments, suggestions and tips to [email protected].Banner: Columbia SC Photographers Travis Bell